phira-ventures/carta_direct_portal/README.md

 # Carta Direct Portal

-A secure web portal for managing company shareholdings with enterprise-grade security and Carta-inspired design.
+A secure web portal for managing company stockholdings with enterprise-grade security and Carta-inspired design.

 ## Features

-### For Shareholders
+### For Stockholders
 - 🔐 Secure login for admin-created accounts
-- 📊 Personal dashboard showing share count and ownership percentage
+- 📊 Personal dashboard showing stock count and ownership percentage
 - 🔒 Privacy protection - users can only see their own data
 - 📱 Responsive design for mobile and desktop

 ### For Administrators
-- 👥 Complete shareholder management
+- 👥 Complete stockholder management
-- ✏️ Update individual share counts and notes
+- ✏️ Update individual stock counts and notes
-- 🏢 Manage total company shares
+- 🏢 Manage total company stocks
 - 📈 Real-time allocation tracking and statistics
 - 💾 SQLite database for easy management